-Symbols and notices on board your BAVARIA 42 OCEAN
+Symbols and notices on board your BAVARIA 34

+Explanation: Attention

+means that a source of danger is present which can cause injuries or even death if appropriate precautions are not taken.

+Danger

-Explanation: Attention refers to a reminder of safety precautions or draws attention to operations which can be unsafe and cause personal injuries or damage to the boat or components.
-Warning means that a source of danger is present which can cause injuries or even death if appropriate precautions are not taken.
-Danger means that a source of genuine, extreme danger is present which is highly probable to cause death or irreparable injuries if appropriate precautions are not taken.
+means that a source of genuine, extreme danger is present which is highly probable to cause death or irreparable injuries if appropriate precautions are not taken.

-1. on bulkhead toward rudder mechanism in the aft port and starboard cabins (Warning) 2. on AK bulkhead beneath transom bulkhead toward mess room beneath transom (fore ship) (Warning) 3. on cooking stove cover (when open) (Danger) 4. in the aft starboard cabin on front edge of bed (Attention) 5. notice of next inspection of liquid gas system glued to cooking stove cover - (Attention) 6. identification of filler neck, fuel (diesel) (Attention) 7. notice of attachment points for straps during craning operations Position: two marks on each side beneath foot rail. (if attached) - please refer to instructions on Page 10 - (Attention) 8. notice in gas box (Danger) 9. notice of gas shutoff cock in cabinet (on cabinet door) (Attention)
+- 1. on bulkhead toward rudder mechanism on the aft port cabin (Warning) and starboard (3 cabin version).on bulkhead toward rudder mechanism on the aft cabin port berth - 2. on bulkhead in T room on bulkhead fore body below transom (Warning) on bulkhead in T room toward mess room mid ship (2 cabin version) - 3. on AK bulkhead above baking oven, at left (Danger) - 4. in the aft port cabin starboard front edge of bed (Attention) - 5. notice of next inspection of liquid gas system (as Item 3) (Attention) - 6. identification of filler neck, fuel (diesel) (Attention) - 7. notice of attachment points for straps during craning operations Position: two marks on each side beneath foot rail (if attached) please refer to instructions on Page 10 (Attention) - 8. notice of gas shutoff cock in cabinet (on cabinet door/mess room) (Attention) - 9. notice in gas box (Danger)